-- 13 The U.S. and Chile signed a new treaty on Feb.
+- The U.S. and Chile signed a new treaty on Feb.
 4, 2010 that would implement the same withholding rates as footnote 3.
 The treaty is not yet in effect.
 On May 17, 2012, President Obama transmitted this treaty to the U.S. Senate for its advice and consent.
-The Senate Foreign Relations Committee has not yet scheduled a hearing on the treaty. - A foreign tax-exempt organization may qualify for 0% withholding if it meets the requirement of section 501(c) and files Form W-8EXP, if not claiming exemption under a treaty, or Form W-8BEN, if claiming exemption under a treaty, with the REIT. - 15 On February 13, 2013, the U.S and Poland signed a new treaty that generally would implement the same withholding rates as footnote 3.
-The treaty is not in effect. - 16 On January 14, 2013, the U.S and Spain signed a Protocol that generally would implement the same withholding rates as footnote 3.
+The Senate Foreign Relations Committee approved the treaty on April 1, 2014.
+The next step is for the full Senate to approve the treaty. - A foreign tax-exempt organization may qualify for 0% withholding if it meets the requirement of section 501(c) and files Form W -8EXP, if not claiming exemption under a treaty, or Form W -8BEN, if claiming exemption under a treaty, with the REIT. - On February 13, 2013, the U.S and Poland signed a new treaty that generally would implement the same withholding rates as footnote 3.
+The treaty is not in effect.
+On June 19, 2014, the Senate Foreign Relations Committee held a hearing on this treaty. - 16 On January 14, 2013, the U.S and Spain signed a protocol that generally would implement the same withholding rates as footnote 3.
 The treaty is not yet in effect.
+On June 19, 2014, the Senate Foreign Relations Committee held a hearing on this protocol.